top of page

 As an archaeologist I have been interested in historical textiles for twenty years and first learned to weave on a warp-weighted loom as an undergraduate.
 Although I went on to earn a PhD, I gradually left academia to weave full-time.
 As my artistic practice developed the long view has remained crucial to my work.
 Thanks to a WCMT Fellowship, I travelled across Europe and to the US to study collections of medieval tapestries to better understand the techniques used by weavers at the zenith of tapestry production.

+I am an associate member of the APPG for Craft and a former trustee of Heritage Crafts, a national charity that safeguards craft skills.
 I have exhibited at the Royal Academy, ARTAPESTRY6 which showcases the best contemporary tapestry in Europe and have been shortlisted for the Cordis Prize, the most prestigious prize in contemporary tapestry.

 I live and work in Saltaire, West Yorkshire, once a model village to house the workers of a colossal textile mill and now a thriving creative community and World Heritage Site.